What would you like to know more about?

 • Work from the top down.
 Start with the primary family positions, then complete children profiles and other types.

-• To help you keep track, open each person's profile in a new browser tab.
+• To help you keep track family members, open each person's profile in a new browser tab.

 • If a duplicate exists for a family member, run the merge process for that person.
 Otherwise, reunite that person with the head of the family using one of the life change processes.

-For example, let's say you just merged duplicate profiles for Donald Lake.
+For example, you merged duplicate profiles for Donald Lake.
 The list of family members shows his spouse, Virginia, and his child, Ally, who also has a duplicate profile.

 Modal window showing possible family members that may need to be merged or reunited